Currently, there are over 1.5 billion websites and that number is constantly growing.

 Keep in mind, that the average website takes 87% longer to load on mobile.
 Have you ever closed a tab because the website took too long to load?
 If you’ve done it, chances are that people visiting your website will do so too.

-Since over half of the internet users browse on mobile screens, not optimizing your website for smaller screens can result in losing 50% of your potential revenue.
+Since nearly half of the internet users browse on mobile screens, not having a responsive design on your website can result in losing 50% of your potential revenue.

 Use tools like Google Analytics to check how much of your overall site traffic is coming from mobile devices.

-Knowing more about your audience and their preferences helps you to provide your visitors with a seamless browsing experience.
+Knowing more about your audience and their preferences helps you to provide your visitors with a seamless customer experience.

-Plus, having a mobile-friendly website makes it easier for you to make use of mobile-specific marketing strategies, like push notifications or text messages.
+Plus, having a mobile-friendly website design makes it easier for you to make use of mobile-specific marketing strategies, like push notifications or text messages in retaining visitors on your site for longer.

 6. Fast load times